Institute of Translation and Interpreting: Conference

 One of the highlights in the ITI Calendar is its conference, held every two years at different venues across the UK.
 The last face-to-face event before the pandemic was held at Cutlers' Hall in Sheffield in May 2019 and was attended by 375 people, while previous editions in recent years were held in locations such as Cardiff, Newcastle, Gatwick Airport, Birmingham and London.
 In years when there is no conference, the Institute organises a one-day event, with the first held in London in 2018.
 It was planned to hold the next event in Bristol in June 2020, but this had to be cancelled due to COVID-19.

 ITI's 2021 conference was held online in May 2021.

 As Covid restrictions were reduced, the 2022 conference was held as a hybrid event, online and in Brighton on 31 May - 1 June 2022.
 250 people attended the event, held at the Grand Hotel, Brighton, with a similar number online.
 Sessions were held across four streams, with three focused on translation, while the fourth stream was devoted to interpreting matters.
 In 2023, ITI held two one-day events, the first took place in Harpenden in May and the second in Manchester in September.

 In 2024, the ITI Conference was held in Edinburgh on 4–5 June.
 Once again, it was a hybrid event, with 300 people on-site at the John McIntyre Conference Centre, with a further 120 watching online.
 The event had four streams, following the same format as the previous conference, with access to recordings available for a full year after the event.

-The 2026 Annual Conference, in the ITI's 40th anniversary year, will take place on 1-2 July at Unity Place, Milton Keynes.
+The 2026 Annual Conference followed a different format with contributions from the wider business space.
+Entitled EX:CHANGE 2026 and marking the ITI's 40th anniversary year, it took place on 1-2 July at Unity Place, Milton Keynes.